lukasborawski/vue-use-variant/README.md

 of course use it with any **other UI System** like for example Boostrap or Vuetify.
 And maybe it was built for vue you can use it for any o**ther frameworks** like React.

 ---

+### Demo

+Want to check or test it in action?
+Check out the simple app in the `demo` folder.

+---

 **API Reference**: Check out the [types](src/types.d.ts) for API definitions.